cerner/terra-dev-site/docs/ComponentConfig.md

 # Component Configuration
-Terra site requires component configuration to recursively build the menu navigation and the content routes.
+Terra-dev-site requires component configuration to recursively build the menu navigation and the content routes.
 The [routeConfiguration] builder expects this configuration to be an object containing component config objects.

 #### Component Config API
 This configuration must provide the `name` and `path` keys.
 These keys are needed to successfully create the navigation and routes.
 Then use the following keys to add meaningful content: